dprophet/blockchain_use_cases/USE CASE story.md

 Meanwhile, the short-term business imperatives of current Blockchain-focused FinTech start-ups are directed purely toward developing a single use case for the technology that solves one particular element of the overall puzzle.
 Mainstream capital markets industry is eager to adopt the Blockchain as a new piece of technology that is both disruptive and empowering, but there is, at present, a misalignment of imperatives between what the Blockchain offers today, and what it needs to offer tomorrow.

 To address the above needs we must solve 2 requirements.
-These requirements are part of 'what Blockchain needs to offer but doesn't and are in no way isolated to Blockchain.
+These requirements are part of 'what DLT needs to offer but doesn't and are in no way isolated to DLT.
 As a matter of fact, solving these 2 requirements opens a whole realm of possibilities that were, until now, historically unsolvable.
 NOTE: This has been attempted utilizing 1990's technology but that failed for reasons like privacy, scalability, performance, isolated approaches, and BIG brains working on small problems.
   - Privacy friendly Identity Management:
     - Usage of Identity in a hostile environment that is forensically trackable yet private at the same time.
 It needs to allow:
       - Friendly regulatory & legal tracking